 An exciting journey down one of the world's greatest rivers, an option only for the true adventurer.
-The river, after flowing gently eastwards through Tibet, cuts the Greater Himalayas and the highest unclimbed mountain in the world, Namche Barwa before it enters Arunachal Pradesh, where the expedition begins, a few miles inside the line-of-control with China.
-The expedition takes you through remote hillsides dotted with tribal settlements in clearings surrounded by leech-infested rainforest.
+The river, after flowing gently eastwards through Tibet, cuts the Greater Himalayas and the highest unclimbed mountain in the world Namche Barwa, before it enters Arunachal Pradesh where the expedition begins, a few miles inside the line-of-control with China.
+The expedition takes you through remote hillsides dotted with tribal settlements in clearings surrounded by leech-infested rainforests.
 It negotiates the finest big volume white water in an area, which is surely one of the most inaccessible in the world.
-A 7-day self-contained run from Tuting to Pasighat (180 kms approx.) through one of the most inaccessible regions in the world makes this one of the most premier expeditions offered.
+A 7-day self-contained run from Tuting to Pasighat (180 kms approx.) through one of the most inaccessible regions in the world makes this one of the most premium expeditions offered.

 $1500 / head

 Fly from Delhi to get to Dibrugarh, a city on the banks of lower Brahmaputra.
 After checking in at the hotel and one can set off to see an ethnic weaving centre and a heritage tea garden.
 Overnight stay at a Dibrugarh hotel.

 Dibrugarh to Pasighat